 I do offer a somewhat reduced rate per session for women who elect twice weekly psychotherapy appointments.
 Please feel free to inquire about this during our initial phone consultation if this is something that is of interest to you.

-I am out-of-network with all insurance companies.
+I am out-of-network with all other insurance companies.
 If you have health insurance you may be eligible to receive out-of-network benefits.
 All insurance companies have universally elected to cover teletherapy (i.e., online) services for the duration of the COVID-19 pandemic and I can help you with the required paperwork to help you attain reimbursement from your insurance provider.
 Please note, however, that you will be responsible for seeking that reimbursement and that you will be expected to pay in full at the time of services rendered.

 I recommend contacting your insurance provider before our first appointment to have a clear understanding of your eligibility and mental health (a.k.a. “behavioral health”) benefits, and to regularly monitor any changes to your coverage in order to prevent any billing-related surprises later on.
 As your therapist, I am interested and invested in all aspects of your health, including your financial health.